 The Federal Information Security Management Act (FISMA)requires federal agencies to develop, document, and implement agency-wide information security systems.

-The Payment Card Industry Data Security Standard (PCI DSS)defines compliancy standards for enterprise hardware, software, processes and policies set forth to protect customer account data.
+The Payment Card Industry Data Security Standard (PCI DSS) defines compliance standards for enterprise hardware, software, processes and policies set forth to protect customer account data.
 This legislation is designed to improve security in the credit card industry.

 The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)is a federal law governing the appropriate cleanup and handling of hazardous waste sites.